andijakl/ndef-nfc/README.md

 * Can throw NdefException in case of content validity issues, with translatable messages defined in a resource file
 * Fully documented source code, following Doxygen standards

-* Supported NDEF records:
+### Supported NDEF records:
 	* URI: the most common type: any kind of URI, for example an Internet address, email link or any custom URI scheme.
-	* Smart Poster: combines a URL with textual descriptions in various languages
+	* Smart Poster: combines a URL with textual descriptions in various languages (C# only)
 	* Text records: contains text in a specific language
-	* Microsoft LaunchApp: launch a Windows (Phone) app just by tapping a tag
+	* Microsoft LaunchApp: launch a Windows (Phone) app just by tapping a tag (C# only)
 	* Android Application Record (AAR): launch an Android app
-	* Bluetooth Secure Simple Pairing: connect to a Bluetooth device, contains information about the target device like the service class
+	* Bluetooth Secure Simple Pairing: connect to a Bluetooth device, contains information about the target device like the service class (C# only)
 	* Handover Select: part of the Connection Handover specification, provides a list of alternative carriers to connect to.
 Used for example for NFC loudspeakers.
-Includes support for child records - Handover Alternative Carrier and Handover Error records
+Includes support for child records - Handover Alternative Carrier and Handover Error records (C# only)

+### New and custom functionality (C#)

 * Smart URI class: automatically represents itself as the smallest possible NDEF type (URI or Smart Poster), depending on supplied data

-* Convenience classes extending the basic URI class for common use case scenarios:
+### Convenience classes extending the basic URI class for common use case scenarios

 * Geo: longitude & latitude of a place, using different Geo URI schemes (more details)
 * Social: linking to social networks like Twitter, Facebook, Foursquare or Skype
-	* SMS: defining number and body of the message
+* SMS: defining number and body of the message (C# only)
-	* Mailto: sending email messages with recipient address and optional subject and body
+* Mailto: sending email messages with recipient address and optional subject and body (C# only)
 * Telephone call: defining the number to call
-	* Nokia Accessories: let the user choose an app to launch on his Nokia Lumia Windows Phone 8 device
+* Nokia Accessories: let the user choose an app to launch on his Nokia Lumia Windows Phone 8 device (C# only)
 * WpSettings: launch a settings page on Windows Phone 8 (e.g., Bluetooth settings, flight mode).
-Actually modifying these settings is not allowed by the security model of Windows Phone
+Actually modifying these settings is not allowed by the security model of Windows Phone (C# only)

-* Platform-specific extension library to enable real-life use cases:
+### Platform-specific extension library to enable real-life use cases (C#)

 * Business card (vCard): convert a Contact from the user's address book directly to a vCard record (Windows 8, Windows Phone 8)
 * iCalendar: store appointments and events on tags, integrates with WinRT calendar classes (Windows 8, alpha release)
 * Image: images in various format on NFC tags or embedded in a Smart Poster.
 Includes de/encoding of JPEG, PNG, GIF and other file formats (Windows 8)

+## Example Apps

+For C#, the library download comes with NdefDemo and NdefDemoWin: Windows Phone 8 and Windows 8.1 example apps that demonstrate some of the features of the NDEF Library.
+Both demos are available under GPL v3 license.

+Another GPL-licensed example app is [NfcShare](http://www.nfcinteractor.com/developers/presentations/lumia-app-lab-nfc-webinar/), which is available together with accompanying webinar slides and a recording at the [NFC developer's section at NfcInteractor.com](http://www.nfcinteractor.com/developers/presentations/lumia-app-lab-nfc-webinar/).

+Examples of apps currently using the NDEF Library and available in the public store:

+* [NFC interactor](http://www.nfcinteractor.com/) for Windows Phone: powerful NFC tag reader / writer app
+* [NearSpeak](http://www.nearspeak.at/): store voice messages on NFC tags
+* [NFCsms](http://www.nfcinteractor.com/related-projects/nfcsms/): enables Windows Phone to send SMS messages from NFC tags

-## Usage example
+## Usage example (C#)

 ### Reading & parsing a Smart Poster